chnm/thatcamp-org/wp-content/plugins/subscribe-to-comments-reloaded/readme.txt

 The information of your configuration needs to be updated.
 Go to the Subscribe to Comments Reloaded settings and click the `Save Changes` button on the tab where you have you messages with HTML.

+= How to generate a new Key for my Site? =
+Just go to the Options Panel and click the generate button.
+By generating a new key you prevent the spam bots to steal your links.

 == Screenshots ==

 1. Manage your subscriptions